This post may contain affiliate links.

 9. I changed the raw food diet formula this time, adding in more liver; this batch was liver and gizzards, the last batch was hearts (which counts towards muscle meat, not organs).

-Whenever our dogs have diarrhea, I take them off of their normal food and give them plain boiled chicken (no bones) until it clears up.
-They also get 100% plain pumpkin in the can (not the kind with the spices for pie).
-Both of these helps soothe the digestive track and get their poops back to normal.
+In the past when our dogs had diarrhea, I would take them off of their normal food and give them plain boiled chicken (no bones) until it cleared up, feeding the dogs 100% plain pumpkin (canned without pie spices) to soothe their digestive tract.

-For pets with diarrhea and no general illness (no vomiting, no bloody stools), withhold normal food, and:
+If the diarrhea doesn't go away and there is no general illness (no vomiting, no bloody stools), I do the following:

 I have to say that I never thought I'd get that smell out of our house.
 It was terrible.